blockchain-lab-um/masca/packages/docs/docs/libraries/masca-connector.md

 :::tip

-A more detailed description of methods & parameters is provided in the chapter [JSON-RPC API](../tutorial/rpc-methods.md)
+A more detailed description of methods & parameters is provided in the chapter [Using the JSON-RPC API](/docs/integrate-masca/rpc-methods.md)

 :::